 using small solutions.”

-Safety.
-While misinformation about small car safety abounds, the fact is that small cars actually offer many safety benefits such as:
+While misinformation about small car safety abounds, the fact is that small cars actually offer many safety benefits.

 - Accident Prevention Technology.
 Many small cars offer anti-lock breaks and specialized handling packages that allow the driver to avoid accidents.
 Smaller cars are made with fewer materials, so more money can be invested in safety features.
 For example, the Chevy Aveo includes three separate traction and maneuvering safety technologies (antilock brake system, stabilitrak, and traction control).
 The Honda Fit features Vehicle Stability Assist™ (VSA®) with traction control (Fit Sport with Navigation).